gloryofrobots/arza/README.md

 ### Functions

 ```
-// Function expression in obin have three forms
+// Function expressions in obin have three forms

-// Simple
+// 1) Simple
 fun <function_name> <arg>+  ->
     <expressions>

-// result of the function is result of last expression
+// result of the function is a result of last expression

 // Example
 fun any p l ->